Using Network Profiles (NSX-T Only)

 - The name of the new network profile must be unique and different from the previously assigned network profile.

-Run the following command to update the cluster with the new network profile:
+Run the following command to apply the network profile to the cluster:

 tkgi update-cluster CLUSTER-NAME --network-profile NEW-NETWORK-PROFILE-NAME